lucc/khard/doc/source/index.rst

   pip3 install khard

-If you want to help the development or need more advanced installation instructions see the Development section below.
+If you want to help the development or need more advanced installation instructions see the :ref:`development` section below.

 Configuration
 =============